-In fiscal 2023, fiscal 2022 and fiscal 2021, the Real Estate segment share of equity method investments loss was \$11 million, \$2.1 million and \$8.2 million, respectively.
-Our share of income from equity method investments for the Waterworks segment was immaterial in all periods presented.
+In fiscal 2024, fiscal 2023 and fiscal 2022, the Real Estate segment share of equity method investments loss, which is the measure of segment profitability reviewed by the CODM to evaluate performance internally for the Real Estate segment, was \$11 million, \$11 million and \$2.1 million, respectively.
+The share of loss from equity method investments for the Waterworks segment was immaterial in all fiscal periods presented.